robotics-upo/siar_packages/README.md

 * *frame_dropper* Contains two utilities: "frame_dropper" and "image_splitter" for replicating image flow that could be used for transmitting images over the network.
 * *rssi_get* Contains a utility for publishing the perceived RSSI of nVIP2400 equipments
 * *siar_driver* A driver for controlling the SIAR platform
+* *siar_rqt_plugin* Provides a 3D representation of the robot in RViz
 * *udp_bridge* A bridge module to transmit data over a UDP link

 ## Compilation

-Before compiling, please install the dependencies (see Dependencies section for details) (tested in Ubuntu 14.04).
+Before compiling, please install the dependencies (see Dependencies section for details) (yet to be tested in Ubuntu 16.04 and ros kinetic).
 Recommended steps:

  > roscd